 To lose belly fat and uncover amazing abs, Schuler recommends a series of core stabilization exercises based on a training program devised by co-author and personal trainer Alwyn Cosgrove.
 "Core exercises like the plank help train muscles to stabilize the spine and pelvis so you can avoid back pain and improve posture, Schuler says.
-"They also burn more calories than crunches because they work more muscles."
+"Planks also burn more calories than crunches because they work more muscles."
 (P.S. crawling is a great dynamic abs exercise too.)

-Trade crunches for these three super-effective abs exercises from The New Rules of Lifting for Abs and you’ll be on your way to a perfectly toned, flatter tummy.
+Trade crunches for these three super-effective plank exercises from The New Rules of Lifting for Abs and you’ll be on your way to a stronger core and flatter stomach.

 The Best Abs Exercises: Side Plank

-Why it works: This abs exercise is more challenging than a traditional plank because you're supporting your entire body weight on two points of contact instead of four.
+Why it works: This move is more challenging than a traditional plank because you're supporting your entire body weight on two points of contact instead of four.
 As a result, you must work your core harder to stay stabilized.

 How to do it: